Galkurta/OpenLedger-BOT/README.md

 ## Disclaimer

 This bot is for educational purposes only.
 Use it at your own risk.
 The developer is not responsible for any account-related issues or potential losses.

+## Troubleshooting

+If you encounter Cloudflare protection:

+1. Wait for a few minutes before retrying
+2. Ensure your network connection is stable
+3. Check if your IP is not blocked
+4. Try using a different network if issues persist